Northern San Juans Rock Climbing

 With the exception of the 'hiking' routes on the local 14ers, it is unlikely to encounter others.
 I say 'hiking' because the standard routes to summits require plenty of 4th class and sometimes low 5th class on loose rock with high exposure and high consequences.

 Telluride is in Southwestern Colorado.
 About 6 1/2 hours from Denver, 2 1/2 hours from Grand Junction, 2 1/2 hours from Durango, 2 1/2 hours from Moab, UT.
 The closest reasonably priced airport is 1 1/2 hours away in Montrose.
 You can fly direct to Telluride.
 The Victoria Inn is the cheapest accommodations in town.
 Groceries and liquor stores are expensive (as is everything else), so do your shopping before you arrive.
-There is a laundromat just outside of town in Lawson Hill.
+There is a laundromat just outside of town in Lawson Hill; in the same area as the Telluride Brewery.
+Drink good beer while you wash the fear-sweat outa yo undies.

 Weather station 0.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Northern San Juans:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Northern San Juans:

 Featured Route For Northern San Juans